 Doc M & BS8300

-Handrails should extend at least 300mm on plan beyond the top and bottom nosing of a flight or flight or steps, providing it does not project into an access route.
+Handrails should extend at least 300mm on plan beyond the top and bottom nosing of a flight or steps, providing it does not project into an access route.
 BS 5395 Part 1

 Staircases to have a handrail on both sides if they are wider than 1m.
 In a public building flights wider than 1800mm should be divided into flights which are not wider than 1800mm.